Ghana Vows To Accelerate Renewable Energy Development To Address Climate Change - UrduPoint

 Ghana Vows To Accelerate Renewable Energy Development To Address Climate Change

-ACCRA, June 8 (UrduPoint / Pakistan Point News - 8th Jun, 2023 ) --:A senior Ghanaian official on Wednesday said the Ghanaian government is committed to accelerating its efforts in renewable energy development to mitigate the impact of climate change.
+ACCRA, June 9 (UrduPoint / Pakistan Point News - 9th Jun, 2023 ) --:A senior Ghanaian official said the Ghanaian government is committed to accelerating its efforts in renewable energy development to mitigate the impact of climate change.

 At Ghana Mining and Energy Summit 2023, which focused on "harnessing mining and energy potential for sustainable national development," Minister for Lands and Natural Resources Samuel Abu Jinapor said the country would deepen the diversification of its energy mix and reduce the reliance on fossil fuels.